Cadiz Entry Requirements

 Prohibited Items

-• Meat and dairy products from outside the EU – risk of animal disease
+• Meat and dairy products from outside the EU, risk of foot-and-mouth disease

 Restricted Items